 The top for post 2 is an I-beam cross section.
-The upper portion of post 2 features two open slots used to attach the guardrail to the post.
-The open slots are orientated towards post 1 (nearest the impact head).
+The upper portion of post 2 features an open slot used to attach the guardrail to the post.
+The open slot is orientated towards post 1 (nearest the impact head). ground strut.

-A M20 x 220mm hex. bolt, nut and two (2) washers is used to secure bottom post 2, top post 2 and the ground strut.
 Once secured the bolt should be on the downstream end of the post (towards post 3).